Daniel300v/FPGA-perceptron/README.md

 # Project limitations

-To reduce the complexity of the project, so that a prototype can be produced within a reasonable amount of time, some limitations have been placed on the project.
+To reduce the complexity of the project, so that a prototype can be produced within a reasonable amount of time, some limitations have been placed on the project:

-The current implementation of the perceptron adheres to a the following limitations:
 - The system will limited to eight bit unsigned integer values.
 - Multiplication will be replaced with bit shifting.
 - The activation function used will be a simple threshold function